Rolla Regional Amateur Radio Society

 Feel free to print this for your reference.

-If you are not in Phelps County, please contact your county EC, found at the
+Contact your county EC, found at the

 Missouri ARES® web page.

 If you are going to be involved in ARES®, you should take the free "Introduction to the Incident Command System"

 offered by the Federal Emergency Management Agency (FEMA).
 The ICS-100 course is a self-paced on-line course.

 The ARRL also offers (for a $50 fee for ARRL members) the